 Make the most of white space.
 In common scientific posters, unlike award-winning scientific posters, there is a tendency to fill the space with as much information as possible.
 As a result, onlookers are likely to pass by a confusing and difficult-to-read poster.

 By using white space effectively, the poster will be easy to read.
 Through it, the focus will move from one aspect to another, logically.
 Readers will be given a sense of related information as well.
-Here’s a guide to help you choose the right font type and size.
+Here’s a guide to help you choose the right font type and size: Scientific Fonts: How to Select the Right One.

 Illustrations

-Illustrations should be large enough for the viewer to see them from at least one metre away.
+Illustrations should be large enough for the viewer to see them from at least one meter away.
 In order to make complex texts easier to understand for even novice readers, illustrations should clarify complex text.
 Instead of tables, graphs are usually a better choice.
-So, meet Mind the Graph’s infographic maker.
+So, meet Mind the Graph.

 For the steps you used, you can also create a diagram, which will simplify text.
 Use 20 percent text, 40 percent illustrations, and 40 percent white space for your layout.